BhargavManiar/ArduinoProjects/DCMotor/README.md

 ## Project Information

-This project is to use a direct controlled motor with an arduino.R
+This project is to use a direct controlled motor with an arduino.